Generic Name: Amphetamine Tablets (am FET a meen)

 Brand Name: Evekeo

-- This medicine may be habit-forming; avoid long-term use.
-Use this medicine (amphetamine tablets) as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of this medicine (amphetamine tablets) may cause unsafe heart-related side effects or even sudden death.
-Tell your doctor if you have any heart disease.
+- This medicine has a risk of abuse and misuse.
+This medicine may also be habit-forming if taken for a long time.
+Do not take longer than you have been told by your doctor.
+Use this medicine (amphetamine tablets) only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.
+Misuse of this medicine (amphetamine tablets) may cause heart-related side effects or even sudden death.
+If you have any questions, talk with your doctor.

 Uses of Amphetamine Tablets:

 - It is used to treat attention deficit problems with hyperactivity.